irishcoders/memory-games/README.md

 The game has a register/signup page where users can sign up to receive game updates and activities.
 The register page has been made very simple and straight-forward so that users can fill up their details in very little time.

-## Game Upcoming Update
+## Upcoming Update for Flag Game

 - We are working on updating the flag game to include a 4 option answers a user can select from rather than typing out the quiz answer by themselves.
 We hope that users can get a more enjoyable experience while interacting with the game app once this update has been released.

-- We are also working on setting difficulty level to the maths game and setting a total number of questions and a pass mark for users who play the game
+## Upcoming Update for Math Game

-- We are also working on improving math game accessibility across all devices and this will be fixed in the next update
+- We are also working on setting difficulty level to the maths game so that users can choose difficulty levels between beginner, intermediate and professional Math levels.

 ## Future Upcoming Games